andreujuanc/TakoDeploy/README.md

  - Cancel validation/deployment.

 ## Restrictions
- - For now only Sql Server is tested
+ - For now only Sql Server is tested and supported
- - Your script cannot contain USE [database] statements
+ - Your scripts cannot contain USE [database] statements

 ## Special Thanks
  - We are using [Material Design In XAML Toolkit](https://github.com/ButchersBoy/MaterialDesignInXamlToolkit).
 The best WPF toolkit out there!

 ## TODO:
  - Code more tests
  - Implement more providers